 A dog's tail is a fully developed body part, with nerves, blood vessels and bone going all the way through it.
 A dog also relies on the tail as part of communication with other dogs.
 Dogs with docked tails, like Dobermans tend to have some problems communicating with other dogs since the tail movements are extremely difficult to detect and they will usually compensate for this by wagging their entire rear end.

 In the summer of 2006 UVic biologist Tom Reimchen and graduate student Steve Leaver carried out a study on 492 real-life dogs to see how they would react to a robotic dog with and without a tail.
 The interchangeable tails were 30 cm to represent an average length and 9 cm long to represent a docked tail.
 “Reimchen hypothesized that if a dog lacks a tail, arguably the most important communication tool it has when it comes to relating to other dogs, its behaviour could be negatively affected.” the robo dog resembled a black lab.
 When it’s long tail was wagging, dogs approached in a confident friendly manner.
-But when the tail was upright and still dogs were less likely to approach and when they did it was with less confidence, when the short tail was attached the “real dogs were more likely to believe that discretion was the better part of valour and approach it warily regardless of whether the shorter tail was wagging” and whether it was wagging or not, it was closer to the situation where the [long] tail was upright and still.
+But when the tail was upright and still dogs were less likely to approach and when they did it was with less confidence, when the short tail was attached the real dogs were more likely to believe that discretion was the better part of valour and approach it warily regardless of whether the shorter tail was wagging” and whether it was wagging or not, the reaction was closer to the situation where the [long] tail was upright and still.

 A favourite saying is that a dog is friendly if its tail is wagging, but like most simple statements, it leaves out important information.
 Dogs use their tails to communicate many things, friendliness as well as fear, uncertainty, and even aggression so it shouldn’t be taken for granted that it’s only a friendly dog that wags its tail.